cabloy/zova/cabloy-docs/guide/essentials/ioc/local-bean.md

 ## Add reactive codes

-We add a reactive property `counter` in `testA` and add two methods to modify it
+We add a reactive property `count` in `testA` and add two methods to modify it

 ```typescript{5-13}
 import { BeanBase, Local } from '@cabloy/front';